 The Department of Health and Human Services (HHS), Administration for Children and Families (ACF), Office of Community Services, administers the LIHEAP program at the Federal level.
 LIHEAP block grant funds are distributed by formula to the States, the District of Columbia, and the territories.
 In addition, federally or State-recognized Indian tribes (including tribal consortia) have the option of requesting direct funding from ACF, rather than being served by the State in which they are located.
-Tribes that are directly funded by HHS statutorily receive a share of the funds that would otherwise be allotted to the States in which they are located, based on the number of income-eligible households in the tribal service area as a percentage of the eligible households in the States agree to give the tribes located within their State a larger amount than required by the statute.
+Tribes that are directly funded by HHS statutorily receive a share of the funds that would otherwise be allotted to the States in which they are located, based on the number of income-eligible households in the tribal service area as a percentage of the eligible households in the State, or a larger amount agreed upon in a State/tribe agreement.
+Over half the States agree to give the tribes located within their State a larger amount than required by the statute.

 Each grantee is required to submit a plan/application annually in order to receive block grant funding.
 The plan contains an application to describe how the grantee's LIHEAP program will be administered, including a set of program integrity questions in which the grantee must describe the systems in place to detect and deter fraud and abuse in its LIHEAP program.

 Note: Prior to FY 2015, grantees submitted a Plan and a separate Program Integrity Assessment Supplement.
 Starting in FY 2015, these documents have been merged.